drcandacemakedamoore/image-marker/README.md

 This is a program I created to examine texture in radiological imaging.
 The program can analize DICOM files or even JPEGS.
 The program then computes some parameters of texture within the area chosed.
-Although I orginically created the program for abdominal imaging, the areas can be changed to suit whichever ones a radiologist would want.
+Although I orginically created the program for abdominal imaging, the areas can be changed to suit whichever ones a researcher would want by simply changing the code a bit.
 -
 Practical instructions for non-computer professionals without a strong background in computers:

 0. Figure out what kinds of computer system you want to run the program on- Windows?
 Linux?
 Max OS?
 Chances are high that if you do not have a strong background in computers you are running Windows or a Mac OS, and you do not have the neccesary libraries to make the program functional.
 You will need to download Anaconda.
 Download Anaconda from https://www.anaconda.com/